thegetty/quire-docs/content/community/code-of-conduct.md

 - **We are careful in the words that we choose**: We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other community members.
 Harassment and other exclusionary behavior aren’t acceptable.

 - **We try to understand why we disagree**: Disagreements, both social and technical, happen all the time.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 The strength of our community comes from its diversity.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
-Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
+Don’t forget that it is human to err, and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

-### ANTI-HARRASSMENT
+### ANTI-HARASSMENT

 The Quire community is dedicated to providing a harassment-free collaboration experience for everyone regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, faith, or anything else.
 We do not tolerate harassment of community members in any form.
 Sexual or discriminatory language and imagery is not appropriate at any time.